amirdavoodi98/E-Commerce/README.md

 4. Start the development server with `python manage.py runserver`.

 ## Usage
-1. Access the API endpoints to interact with the features.
+1. Access the API endpoints to interact with the features (/api/schema/swagger-ui/).
 2. Customize and extend the functionality as needed for your e-commerce platform.

 ## Contributing